Home

 Medicare Advantage (Part C)

-Private insurance that replaces Original Medicare — often includes dental, vision, hearing and drug coverage at low or $0 premiums.
+Private insurance that replaces Original Medicare — often includes dental, vision, hearing and drugs at $0 premiums.

 • Often $0 monthly premium